JulianSPDE/2D-SPDE/readme.txt

 We describe here where to find the programs, what they do, and how to generate the figures in the paper.

 IMPORTANT NOTE: If you copy the entire repository on a local folder, you should be able to execute the programs straight away as indicated below on a Linux machine.
 On Windows, there might be problems because of a different syntax for the file structure and the necessary data and programs in the program headers might have to be imported manually.
+IMPORTANT NOTE 2: The file ~/Data/PeanutEigenfunctions400.mat_temp needs its ending to be changed to .mat

 How to generate the figures from the paper: